Ukratic/Siganto/README.md

 (python -m) pyinstaller --onedir --noconsole --icon=radio-waves.ico gui_main.py --name SigAnTo
 ```
 Note that the executable provided in this repository was created with --onefile instead of --onedir : resulting in a single file obviously, but with slower start-up (it has to decompress in a temp directory at load).
-The --noconsole argument with pyinstaller removes the console, which is not necessary for normal GUI use, but might trigger false antivirus flags during build.<br>
+The --noconsole argument with pyinstaller removes the unneeded console, but might trigger false antivirus flags during build.<br>

 Packaging with Nuitka instead might lighten the size of the package and improve performance as well, but its ease of use is dependant upon OS, C compiler, python version... so I wouldn't recommend it unless you know what you are getting into.<br>